-- o Section 3.9, Wetland, Riparian, and Littoral Habitats of the PAD provides a draft map showing riparian and wetland vegetation associated with the floodplains and littoral zones along the bypass reach of the Kern River and the Democrat Dam Impoundment.
+- Section 3.9, Wetland, Riparian, and Littoral Habitats of the PAD provides a draft map showing riparian and wetland vegetation associated with the floodplains and littoral zones along the bypass reach of the Kern River and the Democrat Dam Impoundment.
 Also included are wetland and riparian habitats that are associated with the flumes, conduits, and adits along Project tunnels and which may be influenced by flume leakage as identified in Article 405 of the current FERC license order. - Verify the accuracy of CALVEG data and update vegetation alliances using recent aerial photographs. - Conduct ground-truthing of vegetation alliances within 0.25-mile of Project facilities, concentrating in areas where questions about vegetation community identification or boundaries arise from review of aerial photographs.
-Inaccessible areas will not be ground-truthed. - Develop a Geographic Information System (GIS) map of vegetation alliances in the study area and overlay information on Project facilities. - Develop a GIS map of riparian vegetation alliances and special aquatic features in the study area and overlay information on Project facilities. - Map the extent of riparian vegetation alliances along the bypass reach using a combination of high-resolution aerial imagery and field observations. - Riparian communities will be classified based on A Manual of California Vegetation (Sawyer et al. 2009). - Develop a GIS map of riparian vegetation alliances along the bypass reach. - Characterize the relationship between the riparian vegetation and flow conditions in the bypass reach: - Establish up to 10 cross-sections at representative locations along the bypass reach. - o Characterize riparian vegetation and substrate along the length of each cross-section. - Obtain the following data at the cross-sections. - Second Second - > Photograph (across, upstream, and downstream). - Woody riparian vegetation (percent cover and age class for dominant woody riparian trees/shrubs, by species).
+Inaccessible areas will not be ground-truthed. - Develop a Geographic Information System (GIS) map of vegetation alliances in the study area and overlay information on Project facilities. - Develop a GIS map of riparian vegetation alliances and special aquatic features in the study area and overlay information on Project facilities. - Map the extent of riparian vegetation alliances along the bypass reach using a combination of high-resolution aerial imagery and field observations. - Riparian communities will be classified based on A Manual of California Vegetation (Sawyer et al. 2009). - Develop a GIS map of riparian vegetation alliances along the bypass reach. - Characterize the relationship between the riparian vegetation and flow conditions in the bypass reach: - Select a maximum of 10 total cross-sections at representative locations along the bypass reach. - Conduct a desktop stream classification of the bypass reach; and divide the bypass reach into segments based on geomorphological characteristics (e.g., channel slope, stream width, extent of floodplain). - o Map the extent of riparian vegetation within each geomorphic segment. - The percent of riparian vegetation within these units will be used to determine the number of transects within each geomorphological segment.

-- Herbaceous riparian/wetland (percent cover of riparian/wetland herbaceous and graminoid plants, by species). - Substrate composition (size class / percentage of substrate types). - o Develop stage-discharge relationships over a range of flows (high to low). - Develop a summary of the relationship between existing inundation characteristics (e.g., timing, frequency, depth, and width of inundation) and the distribution of dominant riparian species within the bypass reach. - Compare and contrast existing Project and without Project hydrology in relation to riparian vegetation recruitment and maintenance in the bypass reach.
+- Characterize riparian vegetation and substrate along the length of each cross-section. - Obtain the following data at the cross-sections. - GPS coordinates of the headpins. - Photograph (across, upstream, and downstream). - Woody riparian vegetation (percent cover and age class for dominant woody riparian trees/shrubs, by species). - Herbaceous riparian/wetland (percent cover of riparian/wetland herbaceous and graminoid plants, by species). - Substrate composition (size class / percentage of substrate types). - o Develop stage-discharge relationships over a range of flows (high to low). - Develop a summary of the relationship between existing inundation characteristics (e.g., timing, frequency, depth, and width of inundation) and the distribution of dominant riparian species within the bypass reach. - Compare and contrast existing Project and without Project hydrology in relation to riparian vegetation recruitment and maintenance in the bypass reach.